VictoriaMetrics/VictoriaMetrics/README.md

 [VictoriaMetrics Enterprise](https://docs.victoriametrics.com/enterprise.html) supports multi-level downsampling via `-downsampling.period=offset:interval` command-line flag.
 This command-line flag instructs leaving the last sample per each `interval` for [time series](https://docs.victoriametrics.com/keyconcepts/#time-series)
 [samples](https://docs.victoriametrics.com/keyconcepts/#raw-samples) older than the `offset`.
-For example, `-downsampling.period=30d:5m` instructs leaving the last sample per each 5-minute interval for samples older than 30 days, while the rest of samples aren't downsampled.
+For example, `-downsampling.period=30d:5m` instructs leaving the last sample per each 5-minute interval for samples older than 30 days, while the rest of samples are dropped.

 The `-downsampling.period` command-line flag can be specified multiple times in order to apply different downsampling levels for different time ranges (aka multi-level downsampling).
 For example, `-downsampling.period=30d:5m,180d:1h` instructs leaving the last sample per each 5-minute interval for samples older than 30 days,